petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/running-and-monitoring-ab-tests.md

 You can configure these parameters when you run the A/B Test:

-- *Traffic Split*: The percentage of visitors randomly split between the variants when visiting the page.
-Visitors are randomly assigned to a variant and always see the same Variant until the A/B Test finishes.
+- *Traffic Split*: The percentage of visitors randomly split between the original and the variant when visiting the page.
+Visitors are randomly split between the original and the variant and always see the same page until the A/B Test finishes.
 - *Confidence Level Required*: Represents the accuracy of your test.
-The higher the required confidence level, the longer it takes to declare the winning Variant.
+The higher the required confidence level, the longer it takes to declare the winner.

 The *Estimated Time to Declare Winner* provides an estimation of the test duration.
 This estimation is based on the *Traffic Split* and *Confidence Level Required* configurations, as well as on the estimated page traffic (based on the traffic history provided by Analytics Cloud.)